By learning stone’s basic attributes, make an impressive decision on which stone is suitable for your next project.

 On ‘polished’ or fine-honed surfaces, this acid attack will leave unsightly etching marks on the surface.

-Limestone is relatively soft (compared to granite) and this can result in surface wear and loss of polish in high traffic areas – black limestone is particularly sensitive to tracking.
+Limestone is relatively soft (compared to granite) and this can result in surface wear and loss of polish in high-traffic areas – black limestone is particularly sensitive to tracking.

 Most types of limestone contain linear features (veins) known as stylolite.